Castanopsis clemensii

 Castanopsis clemensii is a tree in the family Fagaceae.
 It is named for the American chaplain and plant collector Joseph Clemens.

 Description

 Castanopsis clemensii grows as a tree up to 30 m tall with a trunk diameter of up to 50 cm.
 The yellowish white bark is smooth or cracked or lenticellate.
 The coriaceous leaves measure up to 12 cm long.
 Its ellipsoid nuts measure up to 2 cm long.

 Distribution and habitat

 Castanopsis clemensii is endemic to Borneo.
-Its habitat is lower montane forests to 1300 m altitude.
+Its habitat is lower montane forests to 1300 m elevation.